Frequently Asked Questions

 Clinicians and professionals with expertise in a range of disciplines deliver services to our clients with the highest level of care, collaboration and support.
 As the lead agency for Developmental Services Ontario Toronto Region and as a partner of Toronto Autism Services Network, we are a core component of service delivery in our community and across the province.
 We employ staff who are leaders in the fields of social services and healthcare as well as specialists within their respective disciplines.
 Our staff, which consists of over 450 members, are often the first point of contact for many.

 Our main location is 2 Surrey Place in the Toronto region.
-In addition to this location, we have four locations across the Toronto and provide telehealth in Northern Ontario.
+In addition, we have four locations across the Greater Toronto Area and provide telehealth in Northern Ontario.
 Learn more.

 There are many ways that you can donate to the Surrey Place Charitable Foundation.
 Every dollar you give makes a difference.
 Please choose the option that best suits you.
 Learn more.

 Surrey Place values accessibility at every level of the organization.
 Some measures taken to ensure that all visitors of the organization feel welcome, safe and supported include: